shnygns/kickbot/README.md

 They will be kicked from the group, and you will be given a summary of the number of people kicked.
 If you kick fewer than 10 users, you will see them named individually.

+Be sure to /start a private chat with the bot to receive messages and info.
 Here are some of the commands you can use:

+KICK COMMANDS
+/inactivekick (time) - Kick those who haven't posted files/media /inactiveban (time) - Ban those who haven't posted files/media

+LOOKUPS
+/gcstats (time) - Shows # of posters vs lurkers in chat.
+/lurkinfo (id or @) - Look up user info in the kicked user db.

+WHITELIST
+/wl - Show whitelist for current chat.
+/wl_add (id or @) - Add user to whitelist.
+/wl_del (id or @) - Remove user to whitelist.

+OTHER
+/3strikes - Turn on/off 3 strikes mode (2+ past kicks = ban).
+/cleandb - Cleans inactive chats from the DB (works only in private chat with bot).
 /help - Show this help message.

-/inactivekick (time) - Kick inactive users who haven't posted media in the specified time.

-/pretendkick (time) - Simulate kicking inactive users without actually kicking them.

-/cleandb - Cleans inactive chats from the DB (works only in private chat with bot).
+(time) units use (s)econds, (m)inutes, (h)ours, (d)ays, (M)onths, or (y)ears.\n"

-For example, the command /inactivekick 1d would kick all who have not posted in the last day, or who have never posted.
+For example, the command /inactivekick 1d would kick all who have not posted in the last day, or who have never posted."

-(Time) units use (s)econds, (m)inutes, (h)ours, (d)ays, (M)onths, or (y)ears.

 ## Configuration and Features